TANK HYDRO TESTING: Hydro testing of our first sample Chicora propellant tank was another learning experience.

 Back in the sink, the wooden base lets us rotate the full tank (37 lbs when full of water) when attaching the upper o-ring fitting.

-We drilled an aluminum block and tapped it 1/4" NPT for the fittings: The hydro hose comes in from the left; a pressure transducer (not used for hydro) is on the right; and a manual ball valve to fill and vent the tank is at the top.
+a pressure transducer (not used for hydro) is on the right; and a manual ball valve to fill and vent the tank is at the top.

 With LOX-8 on the NPT threads, it went together well with no leaks.